louiseds/louiseds.github.io/about.md

 ## **Experience**

 ### Performing arts

+* 2017 : Stage designer assistant for _La princesse Maleine_ a play directed by **Pascal Kirsch**, cie.
+Théâtre de Lethé, showed at the Festival d'Avignon 2017, Avignon.
 * 2017 : Stage designer of _Le Palace de Remi_, a play written and directed by **Judith de Laubier**, cie.
 Laïka showed and in residence at La Générale (Festival L'Eveil du Printemps), Le Sureau, Le Doc and at the 104, Paris.
 * 2017 : Stage designer assistant for _Mesure pour Mesure_, a play directed by **Karim Bel Kacem**, cie.
 Think Tank Théâtre, at the Théâtre de Vidy, Lausanne, Switzerland.
 * 2016-2017 : Assistant of the stage designer **Mathieu Lorry-Dupuy**.